hotosm/tasking-manager/README.md

 # HOT tasking-manager

 ## Intro
-The app is split into Client (AngularJS) and Server (Python) structure.
+The app is split into a Client (AngularJS) and Server (Python) structure.
 Each can be developed independently of each other

 ## Installing
 ### Dependencies